 Your Facebook audience may be different than you think.
 You can review the age range and gender breakdown by opening your Facebook Insights and visiting the “People” tab.

 If you have multiple locations or a large customer base, you will want to review the location of your audience as they may be spread across various time zones.
+This will, of course, affect how you think about what time is best to post to your Facebook Page.

 Step: 2: Think about what their day looks like